johnsonchmatc/madisoncollege_ruby_on_rails/Exams/exam1.md

 The goal of this exam is to put you in the situation of sharing some information with your co-learners as you would on the job.

+You will also be required to formulate a response for each of your classmate's presentation.
+This will consist of a paraphrase of the 'What is' portion of the presentation along with one intersting point from the second part.

 ##Grading Scale
 * Presentation: 41 points